-Another clue that will be explored in the posts on Abraham as well as The Promised Land is that iniquitous Ham’s offspring made a beeline for the territory bordering the Mediterranean.
+Another clue for the location of Eden is that iniquitous Ham’s offspring made a beeline for the territory bordering the Mediterranean.
 There is something historically special about this land even before it became the bridge between warring continental empires.
+This will be explored in the posts on Abraham as well as The Promised Land

-And that brings us back to Cain’s first city, located “eastward of Eden”.
-As the tale progresses, we discover that Cain stayed close to human resources, so his first (but not last) city is probably not far from Eden.
+Returning to Cain’s first city, located “eastward of Eden”.
+As the tale progresses, we discover that Cain stayed close to human resources, so his first (but not last) city would not be far from Eden.
 And that initial hypothesis is supported by archeology.

-Jericho has rightly carved its name in history…As the most ancient city in the world…At the beginning of 3000 BC, Jericho emerged as an urban centre.
+Jericho has rightly carved its name in history…At the beginning of 3000 BC, Jericho emerged as an urban centre.
 Its material prosperity was manifested in its domestic architecture and the mud-brick city wall that surrounded it.

 So how does the building of a city and a growing population under the control of an unrepentant sinner drive men to call upon the name of the LORD?
 And what does that mean, “call upon the name of the LORD”?